-All trekkers have their own story he or she loves to share.
+All trekkers have their own stories he or she loves to share.
 It is one huge indispensable part of the travel experience.

-We have driven into the values of delivering quality services, safety and committed towards sustainability.
+We have driven into the values of delivering quality services, and safety and are committed to sustainability.
 The most likely of this company is personalized service and concerned about their staff and clients.
-Above and beyond, the company conducts various in-house and external training to staff that helps to sharpen the skills and enhance the knowledge.
+Above and beyond, the company conducts various in-house and external training for staff that helps to sharpen their skills and enhance their knowledge.

 Khadka N. Rai: Trekking Guide